 Charlotte, sometimes called Banktown for being the country's second largest banking center after New York City, has a huge variety of fine-dining establishments, but not all have romance on the agenda.
 This often leaves couples wondering where to go on a romantic date night in the city, whether it's a quiet anniversary dinner or a celebratory Valentine's Day meal.

-Fortunately, there are a few restaurants in Charlotte that are quite romantic and make for the perfect destination for couples young and old, whatever the occasion may be.
+Fortunately, there are a few restaurants in Charlotte that are quite romantic and make for the perfect destination for couples of all ages, whatever the occasion may be.
 Whether you dine Uptown or in a more quiet neighborhood like Dilworth or South End, you can even check out some specialty chocolate shops if you'd like to end your date on a sweet note.

 The McNinch House was the residence of Charlotte's McNinch family from 1891 until 1978, when Mattie McNinch, who never married, passed away.
 Ellen Davis then purchased the home, helping to fund the ongoing restoration as part of the Fourth Ward revitalization project.

 The McNinch House Restaurant features richly molded woodwork and tin-tiled fireplaces, and visitors can feast on seven courses in this Victorian setting all year long.
 You should also look out for special celebratory dinners and brunches hosted at the restaurant throughout the year, including events on Christmas Day and New Year's Eve.

-Nestled in the Fox Croft East Shopping Center in South Park, this intimate restaurant serves up upscale American cuisine courtesy of Chef Bruce Moffett.
+Nestled in the Fox Croft East Shopping Center in South Park, this intimate restaurant serves up upscale American cuisine courtesy of Chef Jason Newman.
 Originally opened in 2000, Barrington's earned multiple accolades throughout the years, establishing itself as a Charlotte staple to this day.

 The cozy yet open environment creates an intimate setting for a romantic meal or a small dinner party.
 However, Barrington's is only open Monday through Saturday for dinner, so reservations are recommended as space is limited to 45 people at a time.

-Ambiance and good food are about all Bonterra Restaurant needs to make it on this list.
-Owner John Duncan opened Bonterra Dining and Wine room in 1999 in the former Dilworth Methodist Episcopal Church South and much of the original architecture remains.
-This year marks the 20th year of being one of Charlotte's most romantic - and most delicious - restaurants.
+Owner John Duncan opened Bonterra Dining and Wine Room in 1999 in the former Dilworth Methodist Episcopal Church South and much of the original architecture remains, which adds to a romantic ambiance that perfectly complements the restaurant's food.